Mohamed-Akram-Hl/docs/0. Intro/English Introduction.md

 Since we study algorthims at school and there is no way that the computer can understand it.
 I made this language to be as near as possible to the algorithmic language with a visual studio code extension, so, we can write it directly into visual studio code and excute the code there without the need to rewrite the algorthim in python.

-We can solve some basic problems like simply calculating the sum of two given numbers
+We can solve some basic problems like simply calculating the sum of two given numbers:

 ```